allenwong/MakeIconsWithSketch/README.md

 ## License ##

- All icons published on this [Make Icons With Sketch](https://github.com/allenwong/MakeIconsWithSketch) are licensed under [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) which means you can copy, modify, distribute and use the icons for free, including commercial purposes, without asking permission from or providing attribution to the designer.
+ All icons published on [Make Icons With Sketch](https://github.com/allenwong/MakeIconsWithSketch) are licensed under [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/), which means you can copy, modify, distribute and use the icons for free, including commercial purposes, without asking permission from or providing attribution to the designer.

+ But Add a line of 'Thanks to MakeIconsWithSketch' in your project would great.

 ## Reach me ##